 Conclusion - How to do everything right!

 Adjusting the light intensity before going to bed promotes the production of melatonin, making it easier to fall asleep.
 By taking these aspects into account, you can not only fall asleep faster, but also sleep more deeply and restfully.
-It is a simple yet effective way to improve your general well-being and quality of life.
+It is a simple yet effective way to improve your overall well-being and quality of life.